Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions: Abstract

 \section{Abstract}

 Interpreting high-energy, astrophysical phenomena, such as supernova explosions or neutron-star collisions, requires a robust understanding of matter at supranuclear densities.
 However, our knowledge about dense matter explored in the cores of neutron stars remains limited.
-Fortunately, dense matter is not only probed in astrophysical observations, but also in terrestrial heavy-ion collision experiments.
-In this work, we use Bayesian inference to combine data from astrophysical multi-messenger observations of neutron stars and from heavy-ion collisions of gold nuclei at relativistic energies with microscopic nuclear theory calculations to improve our understanding of dense matter.
-We find that the inclusion of heavy-ion collision data indicates an increase in the pressure in dense matter relative to previous analyses, shifting neutron-star radii towards larger values, consistent with recent NICER observations.
+Fortunately, dense matter is not probed only in astrophysical observations, but also in terrestrial heavy-ion collision experiments.
+Here we use Bayesian inference to combine data from astrophysical multi-messenger observations of neutron stars\cite{TheLIGOScientific:2017qsa,Abbott:2020uma,Monitor:2017mdv,Coughlin:2017ydf,Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl,Dietrich:2020lps} and from heavy-ion collisions of gold nuclei at relativistic energies\cite{Fevre:2015fza,Russotto:2016ucm} with microscopic nuclear theory calculations\cite{Hebeler:2013nza,Tews:2012fj,Lynn:2016, Drischler:2017wtt, Dris20GPB, Huth_2021} to improve our understanding of dense matter.
+We find that the inclusion of heavy-ion collision data indicates an increase in the pressure in dense matter relative to previous analyses, shifting neutron-star radii towards larger values, consistent with recent observations by the Neutron Star Interior Composition Explorer mission\cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl,Raaijmakers:2021uju}.
 Our findings show that constraints from heavy-ion collision experiments show a remarkable consistency with multi-messenger observations and provide complementary information on nuclear matter at intermediate densities.
-This work combines nuclear theory, nuclear experiment, and astrophysical observations, and shows how joint analyses can shed light on the properties of neutron-rich supranuclear matter over the density range probed in neutron stars.
+This work combines nuclear theory, nuclear experiment and astrophysical observations, and shows how joint analyses can shed light on the properties of neutron-rich supranuclear matter over the density range probed in neutron stars.